Action to Generate and Integrate the Local Economy

 Beginning from Mali, Agile International will develop its self-sustaining model of advancing food security from which other social benefits will arise.
 This model will be exported to the rest of the region to bring a peaceful harvest of non-confrontational changes that will bring hope to the lives of women and children while creating growth in an economically stunted area.

-is to empower rural women while returning Mali and West Africa to food security.
+Empower rural women, return Mali and West Africa to food security.

 We will provide training and raise social consciousness about the necessity of sustainable and organic farming, and how African people can eliminate their economic dependence on foreign aid that they should not need in the first place.